About the profile areas

 Location and boundaries

-Canterbury is bounded by the Ashfield Council area, Holden Street and Princess Street in the north, Canterbury Road, Church Street and Cup and Saucer Creek in the east, the walking track and the suburb of Earlwood in the south, and Scahill Street, Wearne Street, Northcote Street, Canterbury Road, Gould Street, Redman Street, Oswald Lane, the railway line and the Cooks River in the west.
+Canterbury is bounded by the suburb of Ashbury, Canterbury Park, Holden Street and Princess Street in the north, Canterbury Road, Church Street and Cup and Saucer Creek in the east, the walking track and the suburb of Earlwood in the south, and Scahill Street, Wearne Street, Northcote Street, Canterbury Road, Gould Street, Redman Street, Oswald Lane, the railway line and the Cooks River in the west.

 Canterbury is named after the first property in the area, “Canterbury Vale”.